Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 In 1951, the Remington Rand UNIVAC 1 (Universal Automatic Computer) introduced the use of reel to reel magnetic tape as a program storage medium.
 The tape was unique in that it was made of nickle-coated phosphor bronze.
 It worked but was quite heavy which caused wear on the tape read/write heads from the rapid passage of many feet of tape.

 Metal with enamel coating Univac Tie Tack.
-Miniature version of the Univac magnetic tape drive reels.
+Item resembles a miniature version of actual UNIVAC "UNISERVO" magnetic tape drive reels.

 image of the Univac Computer Magnetic Tape Ad from 1953